Plymouth: Landmarks and tourist attractions

 After the English Civil War the Royal Citadel was erected in 1666 towards the eastern section of Plymouth Hoe, to defend the port from naval attacks, suppress Plymothian Parliamentary leanings and to train the armed forces.
 Currently, guided tours are available in the summer months.
-Further west is Smeaton's Tower, which is a standard lighthouse that was constructed in 1759.
-14 mi Furthermore, Smeaton's Tower was dismantled in 1877 and the top two-thirds were reassembled on Plymouth Hoe.
+Further west is Smeaton's Tower, which is a standard lighthouse that was constructed in 1759; it was dismantled in 1877 and the top two-thirds were reassembled on Plymouth Hoe.
 It is open to the public and has views over the Plymouth Sound and the city from the lantern room.
-Plymouth has 20 war memorials of which nine are on The Hoe including: Plymouth Naval Memorial, to remember those killed in World Wars I and II who have no known grave, and the Armada Memorial, to commemorate the defeat of the Spanish Armada.
+Plymouth has 20 war memorials of which nine are on The Hoe including: Plymouth Naval Memorial, to remember those killed in World Wars I and II who have no known grave, and the Armada Memorial to commemorate the defeat of the Spanish Armada.

-The early port settlement of Plymouth, called "Sutton", approximates to the area now referred to as the Barbican and has 100 listed buildings and the largest concentration of cobbled streets in Britain.
+The early port settlement of the city, called Sutton, approximates to the area now referred to as the Barbican and has 100 listed buildings and the largest concentration of cobbled streets in Britain.
 The Pilgrim Fathers left for the New World in 1620 near the commemorative Mayflower Steps in Sutton Pool.
-Also on Sutton Pool is the National Marine Aquarium which displays 400 marine species and includes Britain's deepest aquarium tank.
+Also on Sutton Pool is the National Marine Aquarium, which displays 400 marine species and includes Britain's deepest aquarium tank.

-1 mi upstream on the opposite side of the River Plym is the Saltram estate, which has a Jacobean and Georgian mansion.
+On the opposite side of the Plym, 1 mi upstream, is the Saltram estate which has a Jacobean and Georgian mansion.

 On the northern outskirts of the city, Crownhill Fort is a well-restored example of a "Palmerston's Folly".
 It is owned by the Landmark Trust and is open to the public.

-To the west of the city is Devonport, one of Plymouth's historic quarters.
-As part of Devonport's millennium regeneration project, the Devonport Heritage Trail has been introduced, complete with over 70 waymarkers outlining the route.
+To the west of the city is Devonport, one of the city's historic quarters.
+As part of its millennium regeneration project, the Devonport Heritage Trail has been introduced, complete with over 70 waymarkers outlining the route.

-Plymouth is often used as a base by visitors to Dartmoor, the Tamar Valley and the beaches of south-east Cornwall.
-Kingsand, Cawsand and Whitsand Bay are popular.
+Plymouth is often used as a base by visitors to Dartmoor, the Tamar Valley and the beaches of south-east Cornwall; Kingsand, Cawsand and Whitsand Bay are especially popular.

 The Roland Levinsky Building, the landmark building of the University of Plymouth, is located in the city's central quarter.
-Designed by leading architect Henning Larsen, the building was opened in 2008 and houses the University's Arts faculty.
+Designed by leading architect Henning Larsen, the building was opened in 2008 and houses the university's Arts faculty.

-Beckley Point, at 78m / 20 floors, is Plymouth's tallest building and was completed on 8 February 2018.
-It was designed by Boyes Rees Architects and built by contractors Kier.
+Beckley Point, at 20 storeys and 78 m in height, is the city's tallest building and was completed on 8 February 2018.
+It was designed by Boyes Rees Architects and built by contractors Kier Group.